wp-plugins/delicious-wishlist-for-wordpress/readme.txt

 == Changelog ==

-= 2.2.1 =
+= 2.3 =

+* The code has been totally reviewed
+* NEW: Now the user can select the HTML element for titles
 * NEW: Now the user can sort tags in alphabetical order
 * NEW: Now the user can set a symbol before each tag and a separator between two tags
 * Some minor change in the options page
-* Better coding of some lines
-* Minor change: use of the checked() function to declare checked a checkbox

 = 2.2 =